All Rights Reserved: © 2022 Christie Pearce Rampone

-Pearce came off the bench in her first game, playing the second half, then started her second match.
+Pearce Rampone came off the bench in her first game, playing the second half, then started her second match.
 Aside from injuries and the birth of her two daughters (Rylie, born in September of 2005, and Reece, born in March of 2010), she was rarely out of the starting lineup for the next 19 years, starting in 272 of her 311 caps.
-She played 24,011 minutes in a U.S. uniform, second-best in U.S. history.
-Her 311 caps are second-best in the history of international soccer (Kristine Lilly), men or women.
+She played 24,011 minutes in a U.S. uniform, second-most in U.S. history.
+Her 311 caps are the second highest total in the history of international soccer (Kristine Lilly), men or women.

-Pearce finishes as the U.S. WNT’s only four-time Olympian, a three-time Olympic gold medalist and an Olympic silver medalist in 2000.
+Pearce Rampone finishes as the U.S. WNT’s only four-time Olympian, a three-time Olympic gold medalist (2004, 2008, 2012) and an Olympic silver medalist (2000).
 She also finishes as a two-time FIFA Women’s World Cup champion, winning in 1999 and 2015, and is the eighth woman in U.S. history with two World Cup titles on her resume.

-Pearce, who began her professional career in 2001, has played in all three iterations of the U.S. professional leagues.
-She played for the New York Power in the Women’s United Soccer Association from 2001-03, played for Sky Blue FC and magicJack SC in Women’s Professional Soccer, and since 2013 has played for her home state Sky Blue FC in the National Women’s Soccer League.
+Pearce Rampone, who began her professional career in 2001, played in all three iterations of the U.S. professional leagues.
+She played for the New York Power in the Women’s United Soccer Association from 2001-03, played for Sky Blue FC and magicJack SC in Women’s Professional Soccer, and she then played for her home state Sky Blue FC in the National Women’s Soccer League from 2013-17.